Norwegian Royal Family marks Gamlehaugen's 100th anniversary as Royal Residence

 Crown Princess Mette-Marit then wore a Max Mara jumpsuit with her Manolo Blahnik pumps and her Cartier ring.

-At the concert, Crown Princess Mette-Marit wore a repeated long coat with repeated flats and an Aspinal of London clutch.
+At the concert, Crown Princess Mette-Marit wore her Galedi London long coat with repeated flats and an Aspinal of London clutch.
 She also wore her Rhanders gloves and her Cartier ring.